FaustosuHz/FaustosuHz/README.md

     <td>
       <p align="left">
         <strong>Hello, welcome to my profile, I’m glad you’re here!</strong><br><br><br>
         I invite you to visit my repository <a href="https://github.com/faustosuhz/royal-waterways" target="_blank">royal-waterways</a> where I upload the projects I develop while attending university.
+I also encourage you to check out the videos for each project that I’ve attached in their respective README files.
       </p>
     </td>
     <td>